dtwagner33/OSI-Model-Tutorial/OSI Model Overview.md

 ![Presentation Layer](https://user-images.githubusercontent.com/75860671/206810871-4fbf1760-4e6f-4454-a1bd-3ad2ee1bedda.png)

 It encrypts data for secure travel, and it decrypts data recieved for processing.
 One of its largest responsibilities is the translation of data.
 It transforms data from a system-specific format into an intermediate form that can be exchanged between different systems while preserving accurate syntax.
-This is important to ensure that data is readable by many different machines.</details>
+This is important to ensure that data is readable by many different machines.

+Presentation layer protocols can be found [here](https://www.w3.org/People/Frystyk/thesis/Presentation.html).</details>

 <details>
   <summary>Session Layer</summary>